Pachycrocuta: Evolution and extinction

+Evolution

 The oldest fossils usually considered to belong to the genus are known from the Pliocene of East Africa, the species P. bellax, known from the Early Pleistocene of South Africa, falls within the morphological variation of P. brevirostris, though its geographical separation from the that species renders its validity equivocal.
 It has been proposed that P. brevirostris ultimately evolved in Asia from Pliocrocuta perrieri, which is only distinguishable from P. brevirostris by the presence of a metaconid on the first molar.
 The earliest fossils of P. brevirostris in Europe date to around 1.8-2 million years ago, with the earliest fossils in East Asia probably being slightly older.
 The arrival of Pachycrocuta in Europe was associated with a faunal turnover event called the "Pachycrocuta event", coinciding with considerable extinctions among the herbivore and carnivore guild and their replacement by new arrivals from elsewhere, coinciding with the onset of cold conditions of the Eburonian glaciation.
 During its existence in Europe, Pachycrocuta brevirostris represented the only species of hyena present in the region, and largest carnivore alongside the lion-sized sabertooth Homotherium.
-P. brevirostris became extinct in Europe around 800,000 years ago, around the time of the arrival of spotted hyenas (Crocuta crocuta) to Europe, which some authors have suggested may have outcompeted Pachycrocuta, though there is no evidence of temporal overlap between the two species.
-The extinction of the sabertooth cat Megantereon, whose kills Pachycrocuta likely scavenged, has also suggested by some authors as a factor.
-Pachycrocuta became extinct in Europe as part of a major faunal turnover event at the Early-Middle Pleistocene (Villafranchian-Galerian) transition in which many European megafauna species became extinct, likely as a result of a more unstable climate as a consequence to changes in the length of glacial cycles.
-The latest remains from East Asia are from the Zhoukoudian site, dating to around 500,000 years ago, and the species may have persisted later elsewhere in Asia.